 I learned to make these long ago from Heloise.
 Have you ever read her newspaper column?
 I’ve been reading it since I was a teenage girl.
 She and her readers can tell you how to make all kinds of recipes or clean all kinds of things.
 If you have a stain somewhere chances are you can find how to get rid of it from Heloise.

-Back to the pralines.
 Years ago in a Heloise column when I was a teenager, a reader asked for her recipe to make microwaveable pralines.
 I thought that was a great idea.
-I hate sitting there with a candy thermometer and stirring constantly for what feels like hours.
-So, I copied it down and have saved it for years and years.
+I hate sitting there with a candy thermometer and stirring constantly for what feels like hours and burning myself on boiling sugar.
+I copied it down and started making them this way.

 A super easy pecan praline recipe to make in the microwave!